Hogan’s decision to reopen Maryland surprised local officials, business leaders

 “The greatest threat to falling behind and having another spike is public perception that because everything is at 100 percent capacity we can change our behavior,” he said.

-When announcing the greater Washington region’s first complete reopening, Hogan (R) justified the decision by saying Maryland had surpassed the milestone of 1 million vaccinated residents and had seen weeks of declining cases statewide — particularly in hard-hit nursing homes.
+When announcing the first complete reopening in the greater Washington region, Hogan justified the decision by saying Maryland had surpassed the milestone of 1 million vaccinated residents and had seen weeks of declining cases statewide — particularly in hard-hit nursing homes.

-All businesses may reopen at full capacity, according to the new guidelines, but every public space remains subject to the state’s masking order and indoor social distancing requirements.
+Businesses may reopen at full capacity, according to the new guidelines, but every public space remains subject to the state’s masking order and indoor social distancing requirements.
+Large venues such as stadiums, concert halls and wedding venues will be limited to 50 percent capacity.

-Hogan’s spokesman Michael Ricci said the decision represented “a balanced approach” that keeps “in place the most important and effective mitigation tools, including masking and distancing.
+Hogan spokesman Michael Ricci said the decision represented “a balanced approach” that keeps “in place the most important and effective mitigation tools, including masking and distancing.
 Every day in the pandemic, you’ll find some experts who are for what you’re doing, some who are against.
 Some will say you’re going too fast, some will say you’re going too slow.”

 Ricci noted a May recommendation from the World Health Organization that supported a full reopening after the percentage of positive coronavirus tests is below 5 percent for two weeks.
 Maryland has been beneath that threshold for four weeks.
-Robert Redfield, the former U.S. Center for Disease Control director under the Trump administration who has been advising the Hogan administration, publicly endorsed the plan.
+Robert Redfield, the former U.S. Centers for Disease Control and Prevention director under the Trump administration who has been advising the Hogan administration, publicly endorsed the plan.

 But outside medical experts cautioned that Maryland’s numbers are still about as high as they were this fall, significantly above the low point of early summer.